Carbon Neutral

 latex mattress

 At its simplest, carbon neutrality refers to a state of balance in which the amount of carbon dioxide released into the atmosphere is equal to the amount that is removed from it.
-In other words, any greenhouse gasses produced by humans and their activities are offset or "neutralized" by processes that work to remove these pollutants from the air.
+In other words, any greenhouse gases produced by humans and their activities are offset or "neutralized" by processes that work to remove these pollutants from the air.

 This can be accomplished in a number of ways, such as using more energy-efficient appliances, driving less and opting for public transportation when possible, and recycling and reducing waste.

-Additionally, carbon offsets may be used to purchase credits for activities that help to mitigate climate change.
+Additionally, carbon offsets may be used to purchase credits for activities that help mitigate climate change.
 By incorporating all these strategies into their everyday lives, individuals can work towards achieving a state of carbon neutrality.

 Whether you're an individual trying your best to reduce your own carbon footprint or a business working towards becoming more sustainable, making a commitment to carbon neutrality can help us all create a better world for future generations.